 Geoff Mason, (Company Secretary)

-According to our constitution directors are elected by ordinary resolution (a vote).
+According to our constitution trustees are elected by ordinary resolution (a vote).
 This may happen at the AGM but we always hold an electronic vote to ensure that the maximum number of eligible members can participate.
 The result is then announced at the AGM.

-Director recruitment and selection
+Trustee recruitment and selection

 The FSA became a charity in 2014.
 According to the charity commission ‘charities have a responsibility to ensure that prospective trustees understand the responsibilities they are taking on and can be relied on to carry them out responsibly.
 They must be adequately vetted’.

-So, while our constitution says that the membership must vote on the appointment of new directors, if the FSA wishes to have charitable status then it must be able to demonstrate effective vetting of new directors.
+So, while our constitution says that the membership must vote on the appointment of new trustees, if the FSA wishes to have charitable status then it must be able to demonstrate effective vetting of new trustees.
 Therefore, prospective candidates must have the full confidence of the current board (who have legal responsibility for the good running of the organisation) before they will be put forward to stand for election.